edsu/diss/chapters/05-bots-seeds-people.md

 relinquishing of archival agency to automated agents and processes that are responsible for the mundane activity of fetching and storing content.
 The collaborative moment in which the archivist and the archival software platform and automated agents work together has not been closely examined.

-In this first study I focus on answering the research question of how archivists interact with web archiving systems, and collaborate with automated agents when deciding what to collect from the web.
+In this chapter I focus on answering the question of how archivists interact with web archiving systems, and collaborate with automated agents when deciding what to collect from the web.

 The study of algorithms and their social effects is a rapidly growing area of research which offers multiple modes of analysis for the study of web archives